-- Connect the Luer Adapter or the Universal Tubing Adapter to the water seal drainage system line and activate the pinch clamp. - 2.
-Push the Luer Adapter or the Universal Tubing Adapter and drainage line onto the catheter valve until you hear or feel a click.
+- 1. Connect the Luer Adapter or the Universal Tubing Adapter to the water seal drainage system line and activate the pinch clamp. - Push the Luer Adapter or the Universal Tubing Adapter and drainage line onto the catheter valve until you hear or feel a click.
 Tug gently to ensure connection is secure.
-Open the pinch clamp and drain. - When ready to disconnect wall suction, pinch the wings on the Luer Adapter or the Universal Tubing Adapter until it easily comes away from the catheter valve. - WARNING: The Luer Adapter and the Universal Tubing Adapter create an open pathway into or out of the catheter; to close the pathway when not in use, tighten the pinch clamp.
+Open the pinch clamp and drain.
+When ready to disconnect wall suction, pinch the wings on the Luer Adapter - or the Universal Tubing Adapter until it easily comes away from the catheter valve.

+WARNING: The Luer Adapter and Universal Tubing Adapter create an open pathway into or out of the catheter; to close the pathway when not in use, tighten the pinch clamp.
 USING A GLASS VACUUM BOTTLE

 - Attach appropriate tubing to the Luer Adapter or the Universal Tubing Adapter and activate the pinch clamp. - 2.
 Attach the other end of the tubing to an appropriate device to puncture the vacuum bottle seal. - Push the Luer Adapter or the Universal Tubing Adapter onto the catheter valve until you hear or feel a click.
 Tug gently to ensure connection is secure. - 4.
-Puncture the vacuum bottle seal and open the pinch clamp to drain. - 5.
-When ready to disconnect wall suction, pinch the wings on the Luer Adapter or Universal Tubing Adapter until it easily comes away from the catheter valve. - WARNING: The Luer Adapter and Universal Tubing Adapter create an open pathway into or out of the catheter; to close the pathway when not in use, tighten the pinch clamp.
+Puncture the vacuum bottle seal and open the pinch clamp to drain. - When ready to disconnect wall suction, pinch the wings on the Luer Adapter or the Universal Tubing Adapter until it easily comes away from the catheter valve.